Rhode Island Travel Guide: Newport, Providence, Block Island, Beaches, and Planning Tips

 Newport Mansions

 The Newport Mansions are among the most famous historic attractions in Rhode Island.
-Homes such as The Breakers, Marble House, and The Elms offer a look into Gilded Age architecture, wealth, design, and coastal summer living.
+Homes such as The Breakers, Marble House, The Elms, and Rosecliff offer a look into Gilded Age architecture, wealth, design, and coastal summer living.

 These mansion tours are especially good for couples, history lovers, architecture fans, and families with older kids.
 They also pair naturally with the Cliff Walk and Ocean Drive for a full Newport sightseeing day.